 Other factors that add to cost:

 The number of trees: Arborists charge high costs for trimming more trees.
 The higher the number of trees that need to be trimmed, the more the time needed to do the work.
 You should consider hiring a trimmer to trim all your trees at once as you are likely to get a better deal.

-The health status: If a tree is considered unstable by the arborist, you will pay more for the services as special equipment such as a cherry picker will need to be brought in.
+The health status: If the arborist considers an unstable tree, you will pay more for the services as special equipment such as a cherry picker will need to be brought in.

 Location: If your trees are hard to reach, you will pay more for trimming services.
 For example, tree-cutting services will charge more if the branches needing removal are handed over to a home or power lines.
-The reason is it will take more time to rig up ropes and lower the branch down safely.
+It will take more time to rig up ropes and lower the branch down safely.

 When is the Best Time of Year to Trim a Tree?

 Trimming trees is necessary to ensure they are healthy at all times.
 However, trimming is best done in the cooler months when pests like borers and fungal diseases like oak wilt are far less active.

 Trimming trees when they are dormant is much better for their health, but also a lot better for your wallet.
 Tree cutting service charges on average 20% less in winder because of lower demand.